-Note: As a general rule for the self support procedures, if a Customer Replaceable Unit (CRU) is found damaged this CRU needs to be replaced by using the Customer Service Procedures.
+Note: Generally for the self-support procedures, if a CRU is found damaged, replace the CRU by using the Customer Service Procedures.

 Damaged Components

 During the procedure, if any part is found physically damaged, replace the applicable Customer Replacement Unit (CRU).
 See Customer service procedures.